iHost-Open-Source-Project/hassio-ihost-addon/hassio-ihost-matter-bridge-addon/DOCS.md

 ## Introduction

-Matter Bridge add-on exposes Home Assistant devices as Matter-enabled devices, enabling them to be integrated with Matter platforms, such as Apple Home, Google Home, and Amazon Alexa.
+Matter Bridge for iHost add-on exposes entities of Home Assistant devices as Matter-enabled devices, enabling them to be integrated with Matter platforms, such as Apple Home, Google Home, and Amazon Alexa.
 This add-on is based on iHost Matter Bridge and has passed Matter certification to ensure protocol compatibility and long-term availability.

 At the same time, it is compatible with web and mobile terminals.

 ## Prerequisite

-The **Matter Bridge** add-on is designed for the **HA over iHost** project **ONLY**, allowing users to expose Home Assistant devices as Matter devices and sync them to supported Matter platforms for control.
+The **Matter Bridge for iHost add-on** is designed for the **HA over iHost** project **ONLY**, allowing users to expose entities of Home Assistant devices as Matter devices and sync them to supported Matter platforms for control.

 Therefore, this add-on is only functional when Home Assistant is running on iHost.
 Learn [<u>How to run Home Assistant Operating System on iHost?</u>](https://github.com/iHost-Open-Source-Project/ha-operating-system?tab=readme-ov-file#readme)